isotopp/isotopp.github.io/_posts/2020-02-19-how-to-build-a-cycling-environment.md

 But it is even more true for cars.
 Motorists can handle one task (turning), and then the next one (handling crossing cyclists), avoiding dangerous multitasking and dangers from multiple directions.

 If you are used to driving in Germany, that is unexpected and initially confusing.
 Take your time, and take the traffic step by step, it is designed this way.
-If the traffic designed did their job, there is only one dangerous thing happening at a time, and there is always a safe place to stop and double check.
+If the traffic designer did their job, there is only one dangerous thing happening at a time, and there is always a safe place to stop and double check.
 Also, the other drivers are *expecting you to stop and take your time.*

 ## Danger Zone and the importance of consistency